The Travel Secrets That Airlines Don’t Want You to Know

 6. The airline may owe you a lot of money for your lost bag

-Did you fly with a bag of expensive ski gear or pack a tux in your checked suitcase, only to have that bag disappear?
+Did you fly with expensive ski gear or pack a tux in your checked bag, only for that bag to disappear?
 Airlines are notoriously stingy with payouts.
 However, the airline may owe you more money.
-For U.S. travel, the payout for lost or delayed luggage can be up to $3,300.
-But you have to show documentation of the value of the items in the bag.
+For U.S. travel, the payout for lost luggage can be up to $3,300.
+But you must show proof of the value of your bag’s items.

 Next: A sleepy (and sexual) place on your plane

 8. Your flight attendants may sneak in a nap

 - Truth: Flight attendants sleep — and allegedly have sex — in hidden bedrooms on Boeing 777 and 787 airplanes.

 Attendants need rest on longer flights too.
 So, look for an obscure door near the front of the plane; this may lead to a hidden area with beds.
 These sleeping compartments reside above passengers on many Boeing airplanes.
 Some of these areas even have TVs, storage space, and pajamas.